rahilwazir/my-awesome-list/README.md

 - [signale](https://github.com/klauscfhq/signale) - :wave: Hackable console logger
 - [hotkeys](https://github.com/jaywcjlove/hotkeys) - ➷ A robust Javascript library for capturing keyboard input.
 It has no dependencies
 - [pulltorefresh.js](https://github.com/BoxFactura/pulltorefresh.js) - A quick and powerful plugin for your pull-to-refresh needs in your webapp
+- [docz](https://github.com/pedronauck/docz) - It has never been so easy to document your things!

 ### NodeJS
 - [franc](https://github.com/wooorm/franc) - Natural language detection